 Michigan Sports Betting In The Age Of Coronavirus

 For all the licensing requirements, consumer protections, and competitive tax rates, sports betting’s launch in Michigan was a disaster.
 The coronavirus outbreak closed casinos the same week that in-person sports betting went live.
-Even worse, online sports betting isn’t estimated to go live until early 2021.
-Even if there were sports available to bet on (technically, Belarusian soccer is) Michigan bettors would be out of luck with in-person or remote options.
+Online sports betting wasn’t slated to go live until early 2021.
+Even if there were sports available to bet on (technically, Belarusian soccer was available), Michigan bettors would be out of luck with in-person or remote options.

 However, as sports leagues continue to roll out amended seasons, and things return to a new normal, Michiganders now have some betting options including NBA, MLB, NFL, and more.
 As of January 2021, these options include widespread access to sports betting apps for remote mobile betting.

 The taxes on sports betting revenue fund Michigan’s public schools, and the regulations will protect sports bettors when they gamble.
 Once life returns to normal, Michigan bettors will benefit from Brandt Iden’s years of work.

 Launch Of Online Gambling Apps In 2021

 The Michigan Gaming Control Board spent the duration of 2020 deliberating over what regulations and rules to put in place for online gambling in the state.
 Finally, after a long wait, online gambling apps officially launched in Michigan on January 22, 2021.
 The first batch of ten sports betting apps & eight online casino apps that went to market included: